zenparsing/chromium-futures/FAQ.md

 ## How will this feature affect the evolution of the codebase as a whole?

-Even without guidance, developers will be strongly incentivized to return `base::Future` instead of accepting a `base::Callback`, because a function that returns `base::Future` will be directly usable in a `co_await` expression.
+Even without guidance, developers will be strongly incentivized to return `base::Future` instead of accepting a `base::OnceCallback`, because a function that returns `base::Future` will be directly usable in a `co_await` expression.
 We can therefore expect that over time `base::Future` will gradaully dominate async APIs in Chromium.
-The task scheduling APIs, and some other low-level APIs will remain callback-based.
-We can also expect that some users will continue to use the argument binding capabilities of `base::Bind` in the context of a functional programming style.
-At the limit:
+The task scheduling APIs, and some other low-level APIs will remain callback-based, except for a few future-returning overloads (e.g. `PostTaskAndReplyWithResult`).
+Repeating callbacks will continue to be used for observational APIs or functional delegation.
+We can also expect that some users will continue to use the argument binding capabilities of `base::BindOnce` in the context of a functional programming style.
+At the
+limit:

 * `base::Future` will be used for most async APIs that developers touch.
 * Callback-accepting APIs will be used for low-level task-scheduling code.
+* `base::RepeatingCallback` will be used for observation and functional delegation.
-* `base::Bind` will be used for functional-style programming.
+* `base::BindOnce` will continue to be used for functional-style programming.

 ## How will developers migrate to using base::Future?